Ole Gunnar Solskjær

 Dr. Len Nokes

 Len is Professor of Clinical Bio-Mechanics at Cardiff University.
-He has been attached to the medical staff at Cardiff City FC since 1992, firstly as crowd doctor and then club doctor for last ten years.
+He has been attached to the medical staff at Cardiff City FC since 1992, firstly as crowd doctor and then club doctor for the past 11 years.

-Formerly employed by Watford, Mark joined Malky Mackay's backroom staff as Chief Scout in the autumn of 2011.
+Formerly employed by Watford, Mark joined Cardiff City's back-room staff in the autumn of 2011.

-Working alongside Iain Moody and Martin Hodge, Mark plays a key role in the recruitment of players at Cardiff City Football Club.
+Working alongside John Vik, Martin Hodge and the Club's team of analysts, Mark plays a key role in the recruitment of players at Cardiff City Football Club.

 Martin began his professional playing career as a goalkeeper with Plymouth Argyle, becoming their first choice man between the sticks at the tender age of eighteen in 1977.
 From the Pilgrims, Martin moved to Everton in 1979 and, following loan spells at Preston North End, Oldham Athletic and Gillingham, to Sheffield Wednesday in 1983.